 - We may share this personal information with another person or organisation if [your child/the child in your care] tells us something during the study that makes us concerned about them or about someone else.
-Our Safeguarding Policy has more information about steps that we might take if we have concerns about [your child's/ the child in your care's] wellbeing, or the wellbeing of another person. - Once we have finished our study, we will share all of the information we have gathered about everyone who has taken part with the Department for Education (DfE).
-The DfE will replace all identifying information about the young people who have taken part in the study (their name, gender, date of birth, home address) with the young person's unique Pupil Matching Reference number in the DfE's National Pupil Database.
+Our Safeguarding Policy has more information about steps that we might take if we have concerns about [your child's/the child in your care's] wellbeing, or the wellbeing of another person. - Once we have finished our study, we will create two data sets and submit them separately to the Department for Education (DfE) and the Office for National Statistics (ONS): - One dataset contains just children's identifying data and a unique project specific reference number for each child.
+This is submitted to the DfE.
+The DfE will replace all identifying information about the young people who have taken part in the study (their name, date of birth, home address) with the young person's unique Pupil Matching Reference number from the DfE's National Pupil Database.
 Once this has been done, it is no longer possible to identify any individual young person from the study data.
 This process is called pseudonymisation.

-- Once information is transferred to the DfE to be pseudonymised, we hand over control to the YEF for protecting your personal information.
-The DfE will transfer the pseudonmyised information to the YEF archive, which is stored in the Office for National Statistics' Secure Research Service.
+The DfE will transfer the pseudonymised information to the ONS for storage in the YEF archive. - The second dataset contains all the evaluation data and the project specific reference numbers.
+This is submitted directly to the ONS, where it's also stored in the YEF archive.
+All young people will be non-identifiable in this dataset. - Once data has been transferred to the DfE and the ONS, we hand over control to the YEF for protecting [your child's/ the child in your care's] personal information.
 The YEF is the 'controller' of the information in the YEF archive.
 By maintaining the archive and allowing approved researchers to access the information in the archive, the YEF is performing a task in the public interest and this gives the YEF a lawful basis to use personal information. - Information in the YEF archive can only be used by approved researchers to explore whether [NAME OF PROJECT], and other programmes funded by YEF, had an impact over a longer period of time.
 Using the unique Pupil Matching Reference numbers added to the data by the Department for Education, it will be possible to link the records held in the YEF archive to other public datasets such as education and criminal justice datasets.
-This will help approved researchers to find out the longterm impact of the projects funded by YEF because they'll be able to see, for example, whether being part of a project reduces a child's likelihood of being excluded from school or becoming involved in criminal activity.
+This will help approved researchers to find out the long-term impact of the projects funded by YEF because they'll be able to see, for example, whether being part of a project reduces a child's likelihood of being excluded from school or becoming involved in criminal activity.

-9. How is information in the YEF archive protected?
+9 How is information in the YEF archive protected?